isabella232/events.eclipse.org/content/2020/sam-iot/_index.md

 ### The SAM IoT conference is now over!
 Thank you for your interest and attendance!

-The conference proceedings and the video recordings of the talks will be available soon.
+The conference proceedings of the talks will be available soon.
+In the meantime, you can enjoy the video recordings and slides of the talks.

 ---